wmdrichards/cyfenwick/README.md

 Installation
 ------------

-Code should be installed using:
+Cyfenwick should be installed using:

     python setup.py install